 Diversity and Inclusion.
 President Thompson has demonstrated in countless ways her commitments to the role and value of diversity and inclusion at Westfield State University.
 One of the ways that this has been reflected is her embrace of the University Efficiency Analysis Advisory Committee (UEAAC) recommendation to create a division of Justice, Equity, Diversity, and Inclusion (JEDI) with a senior-level administrator to oversee the University's efforts.
 The portfolio of this division intersects with student recruitment, personnel hiring, and academic and co-curricular programming.
 President Thompson has made clear that her understanding of diversity encompasses not only diversity of race, ethnicity, and sexual orientation, but an openness and responsiveness to diversity of thought and viewpoint.
 In addition, feedback from minority students and their organizations indicates that these students feel more welcomed and protected than they have previously.
-Finally, President Thompson has responded swiftly and strongly to the few instances of harassment and discrimination that have occurred.
+Finally, President Thompson has made clear that have occurred.
 She has made clear that that kind of behavior has no place at Westfield State University and will not be tolerated.

 University Culture.
 Finally, a major priority for President Thompson and for the Board has been to improve the culture at the University.
 Westfield has had a history of sometimes contentious relationships between administration, particularly the president, and faculty, staff, and students.
 President Thompson has worked diligently to change the environment, first by modeling behavior that reflects humility and kindness, an openness to diverse viewpoints, and a genuine interest and investment in others.
 This has been recognized by almost all constituencies with whom the president has interacted.
 She also promoted a campus climate survey to the University community which can now be used to benchmark our progress.
 Other efforts that the president has initiated include charging a University committee to find practical ways to incorporate our values more prominently in our work and several workshop sessions focused on culture and values, conflict resolution, and trust and team building.
 Feedback from various constituencies indicates a broad receptivity to her efforts.
 While there has been resistance in some quarters, principally among some faculty groups, it appears more and more people are coming on board with the president's efforts and are willing to give these a chance.
 The following comments reflect trustees' perspective: "In a short two years, Dr. Thompson changed the tone and temper of the campus.
 It is evident that the campus is energized and has a much better environment for all, especially our students.
 All indications lead us to believe that the students respect and value the energy and time she is spending with them...
 She is a bridge builder and a uniter.
 Her initiatives within campus have been positively met by most."
-"She has set the tone for building bridges and continues to demonstrate this message through her actions."